Yup'ik: Transportation

 Traditionally, transportation was primarily by dog sleds (land) and kayaks (water).
 Sea mammal hunting and fishing in the Bering Sea region took place from both small narrow closed skin-covered boats called kayaks and larger broad open skin-covered boats called umiaks.
 Kayaks were used more frequently than umiaks.
 Traditionally, kayaking and umiaking served as water transportation and sea hunting.
 Dog sleds are ideal for land transportation.
 Pedestrian transportation is on foot in summer and snowshoes in winter.
 Only small local road systems exist in Southwest Alaska.
 Only a few closely adjacent villages are linked by roads.
 Today, snowmobile or snowmachine travel is a critical component of winter transport; an ice road for highway vehicles is used along portions of the Kuskokwim River.

-The kayak (qayaq sg qayak dual qayat pl in Yup'ik and Cup'ik, qayar ~ qay'ar sg qay'ag dual qay'at ~ qass'it pl in Cup'ig; from qai- "surface; top")) is a small narrow closed skin-covered boat and was first used by the native speakers of the Eskimo–Aleut languages.
-The Yup'ik used kayaks for seal hunting, fishing, and general transportation.
-The Yup'ik people considered a kayak the owner's most prized possession.
-Traditionally, a kayak was a Yup'ik hunter's most prized possession and a symbol of manhood.
+The kayak (qayaq sg qayak dual qayat pl in Yupʼik and Cupʼik, qayar ~ qay'ar sg qay'ag dual qay'at ~ qass'it pl in Cupʼig; from qai- "surface; top")) is a small narrow closed skin-covered boat and was first used by the native speakers of the Eskimo–Aleut languages.
+The Yupʼik used kayaks for seal hunting, fishing, and general transportation.
+The Yupʼik people considered a kayak the owner's most prized possession.
+Traditionally, a kayak was a Yupʼik hunter's most prized possession and a symbol of manhood.
 It is fast and maneuverable, seaworthy, light, and strong.
 Kayak is made of driftwood from the beach, covered with the skin of a sea mammal, and sewn with sinew from another animal.
-Yup'ik kayaks are known from the earliest ethnographic reports, but there are currently no surviving full-size Yup'ik kayaks from the pre-contact period.
-The Yup'ik Norton Sound/Hooper Bay kayaks consisted of 5–6 young seal skins stretched for the covering.
-The Yup'ik style of seams contains a running stitch partially piercing the skin on top and an overlapping stitch on the inside with a grass insert.
-Caninermiut style Yup'ik kayak used in the Kwigillingok and Kipnuk regions and there are teeth marks in the wood of the circular hatch opening, made by the builders as they bent and curved the driftwood into shape.
+Yupʼik kayaks are known from the earliest ethnographic reports, but there are currently no surviving full-size Yupʼik kayaks from the pre-contact period.
+The Yupʼik Norton Sound/Hooper Bay kayaks consisted of 5–6 young seal skins stretched for the covering.
+The Yupʼik style of seams contains a running stitch partially piercing the skin on top and an overlapping stitch on the inside with a grass insert.
+Caninermiut style Yupʼik kayak used in the Kwigillingok and Kipnuk regions and there are teeth marks in the wood of the circular hatch opening, made by the builders as they bent and curved the driftwood into shape.